ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-world amounts to 3064.
-The inhabitants
-of the globe profess more than 1000
-different religions.
-The number of men
 is about equal to the women.
 The average
 of human life is about 33 years.
 One
 quarter die previous to the age of 6even